Audi Q8 e-tron: Cold-weather performance

 In temperatures ranging from -6.5 to -4.5 C, with cabin heating on, the e-tron achieved a real-world range of 331 km, compared to 370 km in the spring/summer (also with cabin heating/air conditioning on), which means a 10.5% range drop.
 The tests were done at the speed of 90 km/h.

 The real winter range drop might be slightly higher, because in the aforementioned tests the "winter" car had the advantage of more aerodynamic wheels than the "summer" car.

 This stands well in comparison to other EVs.
 Five other electric vehicles, including the 2017 Tesla Model S 75D, were tested at the temperature of 20 F with cabin heating on, and all of them had a range drop of at least 30%, and 41% on average (compared to when the temperature was 23.9 C and cabin heating/air conditioning was off).

 The e-tron is, in summer driving, less efficient than the Tesla Model X in terms of distance covered per kWh of energy.
-However the e-tron is less affected by low temperatures, so driving in the winter brings the results of these two vehicles closer.
+The e-tron is less affected by low temperatures, however, so driving in the winter brings the results of these two vehicles closer.
 In a test done at temperatures in the 13 to 15 C range and including high-speed highway driving, the e-tron's efficiency was about 12.4% worse than in the Model X. In slightly below-freezing conditions, the difference was smaller and the e-tron's efficiency was only about 8.6% worse than in the Model X.